-The human papillomavirus (HPV) is a common sexually transmitted infection (STI).
-HPV can cause symptoms, such as warts on or around the genitals, and can also put a person at higher risk of developing certain cancers.
-There is no cure for HPV, so treatment focuses on treating the symptoms of this condition.
+The human papillomavirus (HPV) is a common sexually transmitted infection (STI) that can cause warts on or around the genitals and increase the risk of certain cancers.
+There is no cure, so treatment focuses on treating symptoms.

-This article discusses HPV, treatments, and when a person should see their doctor.
+This article discusses HPV, treatments, and when a person should see a doctor.

 HPV is a collection of

-- Low-risk HPV: This form of HPV often does not cause symptoms and will go away independently.
-When symptoms occur, the virus typically shows up as warts on or near the genitals.
+- Low risk HPV: This form of HPV often does not cause symptoms and will go away independently.
+When symptoms occur, the virus typically appears as warts on or near the genitals.

-National Cancer Institutestates that HPV16 and HPV18 are the most common causes of HPV-related cancer.
-Around half of all HPV cases have high-risk variants.
+National Cancer Institute (NCI)states that HPV16 and HPV18 are the most common causes of HPV-related cancer.
+Around half of all HPV cases have high risk variants.

 The best treatment for HPV is prevention.
 The

 If a person contracts HPV, doctors cannot cure or treat the virus, but they can help treat genital warts.